verasiwei/PheMIME-BioMap/README.md

-# Phenome and Multi-Omics Multi-Institutional Multimorbidity Explorer (Phe-OmicsMIME)
+# Network Analysis and Visualization of Shared Biomolecular Mechanisms in Disease Multimorbidity (PheBioNet)

 ## Introduction